wandb/docs/content/guides/models/app/features/custom-charts/_index.md

   )
   ```

   You can use this to log arbitrary bar charts.
-Note that the number of labels and values in the lists must match exactly (i.e. each data point must have both).
+Note that the number of labels and values in the lists must match exactly (for example, each data point must have both).

   {{< img src="/images/app_ui/line_plot_bar_chart.png" alt="" >}}